BulgakovDmitry/Super_Biba_Boba_Language/README.md

 </div>

+- This project is our implementation of programming language ParaCL from C++ cource by K.I.Vladimirov.

 ## Description of the grammar

 Below is a description of the grammar of the language in a format close to EBNF [2], which was updated before the addition of the new syntax of the language: